Crafts are great for one-of-a-kind gifts or special decorations at Christmas time. You can make ornaments or other decorative items.

 If you love Victorian Christmas ornaments, here's an easy one to make.
 It takes only a few minutes to create a Christmas fan from a small piece of taffeta ribbon.
 These look like the ornaments you see on holiday trees in prints from the 1880s.

 You'll be amazed at the results even if you aren't the least bit crafty.
-Hey, I made some of these myself even though I must admit that I didn't inherit my mother's super-crafter genes.
+Hey, I made some of these myself, even though I must admit that I didn't inherit my mother's super-crafter genes.

-I combine them with some other simple Victorian touches on my Yule tree like sparkly chandelier prisms and some lace potpourri sachets.
+I combine them with some other simple Victorian touches on my Yule tree, like sparkly chandelier prisms and some lace potpourri sachets.
 If you like a themed tree, you can go the whole Victorian route for a real showstopper.

 Supplies to Get Started

-- scissors (regular sewing scissors or small embroidery scissors will work)
+- Scissors (regular sewing scissors or small embroidery scissors will work)

-- ruler (optional)
+- Ruler (optional)

-- wide ribbon with lace edges or without the lace
+- Wide ribbon with lace edges or without the lace

-- iron (optional)
+- Iron (optional)

 So, it's time to get started.

 I like taffeta or grosgrain ribbon.
 The ribbon needs some stiffness to it so it will stay pleated.
 Don't use the ribbon with the wires in it.

 Cut the ribbon into pieces about five inches long.

-Pleat the Ribbon
+2. Pleat the Ribbon

-Here's a ribbon left over from one of my Christmas packages.
+Above is a ribbon left over from one of my Christmas packages.
 It would make a great Victorian fan ornament.

 - For most ribbons, just pinch the fold with your fingers to make a sharp crease.
 You can also press it with an iron to set the creases.
 Make sure the iron isn't too hot or it will melt certain types of ribbon.

-Stitch the Base of the Fan
+3. Stitch the Base of the Fan

 Next, stitch the base of the fan where you pinched it together.

-Hold it at one side and let the other side fan out.
+- Hold it at one side and let the other side fan out.

-Stitch it by hand, back-and-forth to keep the base of the fan together.
+- Stitch it by hand, back and forth, to keep the base of the fan together.
 Use thread that matches the lace color.
 It won't be visible then.

-Add a tiny bow if you want at the base of the fan or just leave it plain.
+- Add a tiny bow if you want at the base of the fan, or just leave it plain.

-Hang the fan by looping thin gold thread through the top lace or just use a metal ornament hook.
+- Hang the fan by looping thin gold thread through the top lace, or just use a metal ornament hook.

 © 2012 Virginia Allain